Structured Tables in Google Sheets

 Let’s break down the different ranges:

 • Table will return the entire table without the header row.
+If the table name contains spaces, in the range they will be replaced with underscores.

 • Table[#ALL] - returns the entire table with a header row.
 It is helpful in the QUERY function.